vcu-swim-lab/KnowHows/README.md

 ## Usage
 From a Slack channel with KnowHows installed, the app can be invoked with the slash command `/knowhows`.
 When you invoke the command for the first time, the app will prompt for access to your GitHub account.
 The available commands are:

-- `/knowhows to <query>` - Performs a natural language search for a concept, such as `write to a file`.
+- `/knowhows to [query]` - Performs a natural language search on a concept, such as `write to a file`.
 This produces a ranked list of tracked users indicating files that they have changed.
-- `/knowhows search <query>` - Performs a search for an explicit query, such as an API name like `FileWriter`.
+- `/knowhows search [query]` - Performs a literal search on a code term, such as an API name like `FileWriter`.
 This produces a ranked list of tracked users indicating files that they have changed.
-- `/knowhows track <repository_name>` - Tracks and indexes one of your repositories.
+- `/knowhows track [repository_name | *]` - Tracks and indexes one or all (*) of your repositories.
 When no repository is specified, a list of your untracked repositories is returned.
-- `/knowhows untrack <repository_name>` - Untracks and unindexes one of your repositories.
+- `/knowhows untrack [repository_name | *]` - Untracks and unindexes one or all (*) of your repositories.
 When no repository is specified, a list of your currently tracked repositories is returned.
 - `/knowhows help` - Prints a brief description of each of these commands.

 ## Credits